Pingid/ts-prove/README.md

 ## validation

-Every proof can also be provided with a calback which can be used to validate the payload.
-When you do this the proof returns another instance of itself allowing you to add validation.
+Every proof can also be provided with a callback `(x: unknown) => string | true` which can be used to further validate a payload.
+When provided with a callback a proof will return another instance of itself allowing you to chain as many callback as you want.

-The object `P` provides proofs for all javascript primitives as well as `P.shape({ key: Proof })`, `P.arrayOf(Proof)` and, P.oneOf(...args: Proof)`.

 ```ts
 const teenage = P.number((x) => x > 10 || 'To young')((x) => x < 19 || 'To old')